 Tutor of: SAT, ACT, Biology E/M, Chemistry, Math Level 1, Math Level 2, Literature, World History, LSAT, GMAT, GRE; Academic Math through Multivariable Calculus, Writing Instruction

-Arun’s teaching experience includes tutoring for tests such as the SAT, SAT Subject Tests, ACT, LSAT, GMAT, GRE and MCAT; he also taught in the Mathematics Department of Harvard College and as an instructor at a learning disabilities center in New York City.
+Arun’s teaching experience includes tutoring for tests such as the SAT, SAT Subject Tests, ACT, LSAT, GMAT, GRE, and MCAT; he also taught in the Mathematics Department of Harvard College and as an instructor at a learning disabilities center in New York City.
 At Harvard, the Dean of the College awarded Arun an award for Outstanding Teaching of Harvard Undergraduates.
-He has privately tutored thousands of students in academic subjects and standardized tests.
+He has privately tutored more than three thousand students in standardized tests and academic subjects.

-In 1986, Arun founded Advantage Testing, Inc. and has been serving as its President since.
-Advantage Testing is a wide-ranging academic tutorial and educational counseling service for individuals of all ages.
+In 1986, Arun founded Advantage Testing, Inc., and has been serving as its President since.
+Advantage Testing is a wide-ranging academic tutoring and educational counseling service for individuals of all ages.
 The organization specializes in preparing students for college entrance and graduate and professional school entrance exams.

-The mission of the Advantage Testing Foundation is 1) to partner with universities and public service organizations to advance the academic and professional aspirations of students of modest means, and 2) to expand our nation’s leadership pool to include those of underrepresented backgrounds.
+The goals of the Advantage Testing Foundation are 1) to partner with universities and public service organizations to advance the academic and professional aspirations of students of modest means, and 2) to expand our nation’s leadership pool to include those of underrepresented backgrounds.